Sunday, April 08, 2012

 Here's a few pictures from this weekend - a celebration of Passover, Easter, warm weather and just hanging out with our favorite two kiddos and Barkley.
 Saturday we finally returned to the dog park we took Barkley to long before we had Spencer and Shoshi.
 The kids had a blast chasing Barkley and watching him swim.

 We've had a fun winter/spring.
 The big news here is that Jon left his job a couple of weeks ago and started his own business.
-Integra Steel Truss.
-Don't try to google it...he was too busy landing his first few jobs (hooray!) and hasn't quite finalized the logo or website.
 The company designs and manufactures steel roof trusses for non-residential buildings (i.e. schools, commercial centers, etc).
 So exciting for Jon!

 In other news, Shoshi is talking up a storm, Spencer just rode his bike without training wheels, both kids are having fun at school and hanging with their buddies.
 We're excited for summer and swim season!
 I'm sure there's a lot more to catch up on since it looks like I haven't posted since January, but this will have to hold you for a little while.